softpano/admutils/README.md

-# Softpanorama collection of potentially useful sysadmin utilities
+# "Back to basics" -- Softpanorama collection of potentially useful simple sysadmin utilities

 <p>This project is about publishing of a set of sysadmin utilities that help to administer Unix server in a "classic" way.
 They were written by me over the years and of